 Preventive maintenance is the key to equipment longevity and operational efficiency.
-Well organised maintenance procedures including a structured preventive maintenance checklist ensures that machinery, tools and critical systems are in top condition, reduces downtime, minimises costly repairs and improves workplace safety.
+Well organized maintenance procedures, including a structured preventive maintenance checklist, ensure that machinery, tools and critical systems are in top condition.
+The maintenance team plays a crucial role in executing and monitoring these activities.
+This approach not only reduces downtime but also helps prevent unplanned downtime.
+It minimises costly repairs and helps avoid costly downtime, while also improving workplace safety.
+Preventive maintenance checklists contribute to overall operational efficiency by streamlining processes and maintaining equipment reliability.

 What is Preventive Maintenance?

 Preventive maintenance (PM) is a proactive approach that involves regular inspection, servicing and repairs of equipment to prevent failures and breakdowns.
+Assets undergo preventive maintenance to avoid unexpected failures and ensure continuous operation.
 Unlike reactive maintenance which fixes problems after they occur, preventive maintenance mitigates risks before they become big problems.
+Preventive maintenance (PM) isn’t just a good practice — it’s a strategic advantage.
+It allows organizations to forecast potential issues using structured PM checklists and optimize scheduling using historical maintenance sheets and logs.

 The Benefits of Preventive Maintenance